progressivis/progressivis/doc/userguide.md

 **ProgressiVis** is a language and system implementing **progressive data analysis and visualization**.
-**ProgressiVis** is designed so that it never blocks while executing functions, even if their execution time lasts for an unbounded amount of time.
-For example, when loading a large file from the network, until completion.
+**ProgressiVis** is designed to never block while executing functions, even if their execution time lasts an unbounded amount of time.
+For example, when loading a large file from the network until it is completed.

 In a traditional computation system, you cannot do much about the time taken when calling a function.
-Waiting while loading a large file over the network is the price to pay for having it loaded and starting computations over its contents.
-In a non-progressive system meant to be used interactively, when a function takes too long to complete, the user waits, gets bored, and her attention drops.  **ProgressiVis** is designed to avoid this attention drop.
+Waiting while loading a large file over the network is the price to pay for having it loaded and initiating computations based on its contents.
+In a non-progressive system meant to be used interactively, when a function takes too long to complete, the user waits, gets bored, and their attention wanes.  **ProgressiVis** is designed to avoid this attention drop.

-If you are familiar with asynchronous programming or real-time programming, you will be familiar with the need to follow strict disciplines to make sure a system is not blocking.
+If you are familiar with asynchronous programming or real-time programming, you will be aware of the need to follow strict disciplines to ensure a system does not block.
 This discipline is implemented everywhere in **progressiVis** with a specific "progressive" semantics.

 ## Key concepts

-**ProgressiVis** uses specific constructs to remain reactive and interactive all the time.
+**ProgressiVis** utilizes specific constructs to remain reactive and interactive at all times.
 Let's start with a simple progressive program to introduce the concepts.
-Assume we want to find out what the busy places are in New York City.
+Assume we want to determine the busiest places in New York City.
-We can download the New York Taxi dataset that contains all the taxi trips in 2015 and 2016, including the pickup and drop-off positions, looking for hot spots.
+We can download the New York Taxi dataset, which contains all taxi trips from 2015 and 2016, including pickup and drop-off positions, to identify hot spots.

-For January 2015, the file `yellow_tripdata_2015-01.csv.bz2` is 327Mb long in compressed form and contains about 12M lines (12,748,987).
+For January 2015, the file `yellow_tripdata_2015-01.csv.bz2` is 327 MB in compressed form and contains approximately 12 million lines (12,748,987).
 Downloading the file and uncompressing it before the data is loaded in memory can take minutes.
 Meanwhile, the user is waiting idly with no information about the file content.

 With **ProgressiVis**, we don't need to wait for the file to be fully loaded to visualize it; we can do it on the go, as with this simple, low-level ProgressiVis program.

 All the programs shown here are available in the `notebook` directory of **ProgressiVis** as `userguide1.ipynb`, `userguide1.2.ipynb` and `userguide1.3.ipynb` so you don't have to copy/paste them from this documentation.
-To run the examples, connect to the `progressivis` directory you downloaded from `github.com` and launch the Jupyter lab notebook by typing, in a command line:
+To run the examples, connect to the `progressivis` directory you downloaded from `github.com` and launch the Jupyter Lab notebook by typing, in a command line:
 ```sh
 jupyter lab
 ```